Sub-Zero Stuck Surface Temperature Sensor/Switch

 Possible Causes

-Failed surface hot indicator switch on element, Shorted wiring to indicator circuit, Faulty control board input
+Failed surface hot indicator switch on element, Shorted wiring to the indicator circuit, Faulty control board input

 How to Fix / Troubleshooting

-Safety first: Disconnect power before accessing the cooktop internals.
+Safety first: Disconnect power before accessing the cooktop's internal components.

 Steps:

-• Allow full cool-down: Ensure the cooktop has been off for several hours and is at room temperature.
+• Allow full cool-down: Ensure the cooktop has been off for several hours and has reached room temperature.

 • Identify indicator circuit: Remove the glass top to access the elements.
 Locate the surface hot switch or sensor associated with the indicator light.

-• Test switch: With a multimeter, test the surface hot switch for continuity at room temperature.
+• Test switch: Using a multimeter, test the surface hot switch for continuity at room temperature.
 It should be open.
-If it remains closed, replace the switch or the element assembly if integrated.
+If it remains closed, replace the switch or the element assembly if it is integrated.

 • Inspect wiring: Check for shorts between the indicator circuit and line voltage.
 Repair any damaged insulation.

-Note: Some models use electronic sensing; if all sensors test good, the main control may be misreading and require replacement.
+Note: Some models use electronic sensing; if all sensors test correctly, the main control may be misreading and require replacement.

 Advertisements